 Big thanks to Jacob and Kayla for trusting me with the cake for their special day!

-Bourbon-Apple Butter Cake for a Small Autumn Wedding
+Bourbon-Apple Butter Cake

 - Pastry brush